mediaopt/braintree-commercetools-client/README.md

    It is **your** responsibility to develop this API
    The url that gets called to the endpoint of the connect app to make the purchase at.
 Communicates with CommerceTools backend
   See the examples in our [CoFe repository](https://github.com/frontastic-developers/customer-mediaopt/tree/master/packages/poc/backend/payment-braintree)
-- **saveLocalPaymentIdUrl**: `string`
-   It is **your** responsibility to develop this API
-   The url that gets called to the endpoint of the connect app to map the id of local payments to the transaction as recommended in Braintrees documentation.
-Communicates with CommerceTools backend
-   See the examples in our [CoFe repository](https://github.com/frontastic-developers/customer-mediaopt/tree/master/packages/poc/backend/payment-braintree)
 - **purchaseCallback**: `(result: any) => void`
    Function to execute after a successful purchase.
 - **sessionValue**: `string`